This section includes important information about your school visit to the Earth Trust such as what to bring and how to get here.

 Tea and coffee is provided free of charge for staff and helpers at lunchtime.

-Earth Trust, Little Wittenham, Oxfordshire, OX14 4QZ
+Our address: Earth Trust, Little Wittenham, Oxfordshire, OX14 4QZ

 Please make sure that your driver follows the brown signs to Earth Trust and does not go through Little Wittenham village – this will avoid difficult corners for large coaches.